 It’s extremely difficult to compete on a cost basis against information provider firms operating in 2nd and 3rd world countries.
 The internet has somewhat leveled the playing field for information providers to the extent that data is far more searchable and accessible and IP telephony makes people easier to connect with.
 And web software means that anyone can throw up a website and optimize it in no time flat.
 Social media and marketing tools make it simple to publish and push content.
-And did I mention that labor cost differentials can go as high as 5:1?
+Labor cost differentials can go as high as 5:1 vs Western countries.

-The other side to this is that technology and cheap labor has flooded the market with marginal research reports and analysis that too many companies have termed, shallow and barely informed at best.
-One dissatisfied customer joking remarked that he thought he could have done a better job after spending the night drinking beers with his mates and settling down in his tub and writing the report.
-(TMI but telling nonetheless) The products from these shops has improved quite a bit over the years but not hard to do when you start at such a low point at the outset.
+The other side to this is that technology and cheap labor have flooded the market with reports that are shallow with barely informed analysis and opinions.
+One dissatisfied customer joking remarked that he thought he could have done a better job writing a report after spending the night drinking beers with his mates and settling down in his tub and writing the report.
+While in some cases the products have improved the constant launch of new firms ensures a consistent flow of lower quality offerings.

-So you have two problems to deal with, companies that can generate reports at costs lower than what you can and firms that damage the profession by pushing out junk that makes a whole lot of people suspect in the buyers’ eyes.
+So you have two problems to deal with, companies that can generate reports at costs lower than what you can and firms that damage the profession by pushing out junk that makes nearly everything suspect in the buyers’ eyes.

-Furthermore, the firms churning out 275 page reports have another significant and exploitable flaw, someone of any reasonable stature to front the work.
-Most of the time what you are left with is an anonymous work that is associated with website with an 888 toll free number and a contact form.
+Furthermore, the firms churning out 275 page reports have another significant and exploitable flaw which is the lack someone of any reasonable stature to front the research.
+Most of the time you see anonymous work that is associated with website and an 888 toll free number and a contact form.
 And without an analyst to identify with the buyer is left with no choice but to wonder just who exactly wrote the report.